 The PEGS Experience

-A bachelor’s degree and a solid GPA no longer guarantee success after college.
-The PEGS program challenges its students to go further and dig deeper in their Honors education.
+The PEGS program challenges its students to go further and dig deeper into their Honors education.

 Areas of Success